Gol Gappay/ Pani Puri Recipe - Yummy Traditional Page Not Found - Yummy Traditional

 prepare-all-veggies

-To prepare this recipe first we will knead the soft dough of golgappa, and weigh the flour and semolina in equal quantity.
+To prepare this recipe, first, we will knead the soft dough of golgappa, and weigh the flour and semolina in equal quantities.

 weigh-the-flour-and-semolina-in-equal-quantity